ammarhakim/gkyl-doc/source/postgkyl/output.rst

      - Enforce the same scaling on both axes
    * -
      - ``--logx``
-     - Set the x-axis to logaritmic scale
+     - Set the x-axis to logarithmic scale
    * -
      - ``--logy``
-     - Set the y-axis to logaritmic scale
+     - Set the y-axis to logarithmic scale
    * -
      - ``--no-legend``
      - Turn off the legend